beneggett/testing_workshop/README.md

 Additionally, I will touch briefly on organizing your code in a smart way so you avoid overtesting, talk about what not to test, and touch on some helpful testing tools along the way.

+## Getting started

+* Create a config/database.yml file for your machine like in config/database-sample.yml

+* Create a config/application.yml file for your machine like in config/application-sample.yml *This is only used for Giphy API key*

+* Run bundle, rake db:create, rake db:migrate per usual